Wrongful Death Claims for Philadelphia Families

-Compensation might include funeral and burial expenses, medical expenses, loss of income and future income, benefit and future benefits losses, loss of companionship for the spouse and children, mental anguish, pain and suffering, etc. In cases where there are minor children, additional factors may include loss of love, affection, care, guidance, parenting, support and other services.
+The number of hardships endured by the family and listed in a civil lawsuit can also affect to total compensation your family receives.
+Compensation might include funeral and burial expenses, medical expenses, loss of income and future income, benefit and future benefits losses, loss of companionship for the spouse and children, mental anguish, suffering from physical and emotional pain, etc. In cases where there are minor children, additional factors may include loss of love, affection, care, guidance, parenting, support, and other services.

 When To Seek an Attorney if you Suspect Wrongful Death?

-We are dedicated to protecting your rights and obtaining full and fair compensation for you.
+We are dedicated to protecting your rights and obtaining full and fair compensation for you and your family.

 No Recovery/No Fee/ Contingent Fee Cases Accepted